DeveloppeurPascal/Delphi-Game-Engine/README.md

 You can find examples of classic game features in [Delphi FMX Game Snippets](https://github.com/DeveloppeurPascal/Delphi-FMX-Game-Snippets) if you are looking for inspiration.

-A presentation of FireMonkey's "game engine" features was offered at [DelphiCon 2021](https://serialstreameur.fr/delphicon2021.php) in English ([replay](https://serialstreameur.fr/delphicon-2021-fmx-game-engine.php)) and as a webinar a month after in French ([replay](https://developpeur-pascal.fr/webinaire-du-11-decembre-2021-utiliser-firemonkey-comme-moteur-de-jeu-video.html)).

 Some of [my video games](https://gamolf.fr) are open sourced on GitHub.
 Find them as submodules of [this repository](https://github.com/DeveloppeurPascal/DevPas-Games-Pack).

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).